naka-lab/Serket/docs/getting_started.md

 # Simple Example of Serket

-First, the toy dataset of six observations are generated.
+First, the toy dataset of six observations is generated.
 Here, these are assumed to be generated from three categories, which are latent variables.
 ```
 data = [
     [10, 2, 1],